 "This is ridiculous!"
 Kairi at last said, shrugging her shoulders down.
 "I can't believe this.
 I don't want to leave!
 I'm no responsible enough, let alone to go to some foreign country and fit in there.
 I shouldn't have to do this for one person!
 You can't make me go!
 I'm staying, you got it?!"

-As the plane lifted off from Chicago, Kairi watched in the small window and kissed her world good-bye.
+As the plane lifted off from Chicago, Kairi stared through the port hole and kissed her world good-bye.

 How did dad get me into this again?
 She asked herself, scooting down in the seat in renouncement.
-Indeed, she was eighteen and a smart girl, but hell, all the way down to Mexico to go and help some one-person seemed more like a scam than 'door to opportunity'.
-However, when she had heard what she was going to get paid, she practically felt her jaw drop.
+Indeed, she was eighteen and a smart girl, but hell, all the way down to Mexico to go and help some random person seemed more like a scam than "door to opportunity".
+However, when she had heard how much she was going to get paid, her jaw dropped.
 Why would the government go out of their way just for someone like her to go and help one dude?

 On that note, Kairi couldn't help but question their motives when hearing the profile on the guy, hearing the nineteen-year-old enjoyed things like alternative bands, reading comics, food and slacking off.
 Sound normal?
 That's what she thought, and had asked several times why bother to even help him when he didn't need it.

-Nevertheless, their trump card was free, four-year college instruction to whatever institute she desired.
-She wanted to be a musician, despite her abilities to do so well with patients, for her superb talent in the piano and singing brought her heavy attention.
-Yet, not only did her adopted father not have the money, but the distance in which a good college was located was very far from her hometown.
+Nevertheless, their trump card was free, four-year full-paid scholarship to whatever institute or college she desired.
+She wanted to be a musician, as the only thing she was able to do better than talk to mentally unstable people was singing and playing the piano.
+Yet, not only did her adopted father not have the money, but any kind of good college was located was very far from her hometown.
 It was even expensive to go to Chicago for the plane ride, and Kairi felt somewhat guilty for accepting, but her foster father would have nothing of it.

 As Kairi exited the plane (five hundred bags in hand) she discovered a man with a black suit was waiting patiently with her name imprinted on a white sheet.
 She hastily walked up to him and handed all her bags over, in which he gasped and scrambled to get a hold of all of them.